vyos/vyos-documentation/docs/configuration/vrf/index.rst

             <ipv4-unicast|ipv6-unicast> rd vpn export <asn:nn|address:nn>

-   Specifies the route distinguisher to be added to a route exported from the current unicast VRF to VPN.Create new VRF instance with `<name>`.
+   Specifies the route distinguisher to be added to a route exported from the current unicast VRF to VPN.
+Create new VRF instance with `<name>`.
 The name is used when placing individual interfaces into the VRF.

 .. cfgcmd:: set vrf name <name> protocols bgp address-family